tufangorel/spring-boot-rest-api/README.md

-# Spring Boot Rest Api
+# Spring Boot Rest API
  - Save a new transaction item
  - Get statistics about saved transaction items for the last 60 seconds